LT-IntroToAI-SY2526/assignment-0-Nickscon/writeup.md

 **1. What is the difference between Git and GitHub?**

 Git is a distributed version control system, while Github is a simplified version of Git which can do everything that it does except the GUI is easier to navigate and can also be used as a forum.
+Git is the software that Github hosts on a forum where everything you do using Git is stored

 **2. Explain what "committing and pushing" means in your own words.
 Why are these steps important?**